qiskit-community/qiskit-experiments/docs/paper/paper.md

 Recently, software packages have started to emerge to fill this gap [@Pasquale2023].
 `Qiskit Experiments` is unique in this perspective as it provides open-source low-level characterization experiments that integrate with pulse-level control [@Alexander2020].
+`Qiskit Experiments` greatly simplifies the execution of complex experiments and is usable with any hardware exposed as a Qiskit backend.
+Indeed, a library provides many experiments which run multiple quantum circuits and complex fitting.
+Crucially, each experiment only requires a few code lines to run with `Qiskit Experiments`.
+In addition, the base framework of `Qiskit Experiments` provides experimentalists a clear interface to create new experiments.
+They must (i) define how to construct the circuits, (ii) define the experiment options, and optionally (iii) implement the analysis class, if not already present in the library.
 In addition, `Qiskit Experiments` provides a calibration framework to manage device calibration.
-This framework is usable with any hardware exposed as a Qiskit backend.
-`Qiskit Experiments` greatly simplifies the execution of complex experiments.
-Indeed, the experiments in the library run multiple quantum circuits and complex fitting but only require a few code lines to run.
-In addition, the base framework of `Qiskit Experiments` provides experimentalists a clear interface to create new experiments.
-They must (i) define how circuits are constructed, (ii) define the experiment options, and optionally (iii) implement the analysis class, if not already present in the library.
-Experiments in the `Qiskit Experiments` library and custom extensions built on top of the framework have been used to explore measurements without qubit reset [@Tornow2022], benchmarking [@Amico2023], characterize positive operator value measures [@Fischer2022], quantum states [@Hamilton2022], and time-evolutions [@Greenaway2022], as well as calibrate gates [@Vazquez2022].
+Experiments in the `Qiskit Experiments` library and custom extensions built on top of the framework have been used to explore measurements without qubit reset [@Tornow2022], benchmarking [@Amico2023], positive operator value measures [@Fischer2022], quantum states [@Hamilton2022], and time-evolutions [@Greenaway2022], as well as calibrate gates [@Vazquez2022].

 ![